embedthis/updater/README.md

 ### Example:

-    update -v --device "A123456789" \
+    updater -v --device "A123456789" \
         --host "https://ygp2t8ckqj.execute-api.ap-southeast-1.amazonaws.com" \
         --product "XABCDACC2T1234567890123455" \
         --token "TT488ETG5H1234567890123456" \
         --version "2.1.2" \
         --cmd ./apply.sh \
         pro=true

+Replace the host, product and token with values from your Builder account.

 ## Library

-You can use the update.c source file and invoke the update() API from your programs.
+You can use the updater.c source file and invoke the update() API from your programs.

+## Building

+You can use the supplied Makefile to build the updater program and library.

 ## Files

 File | Description
 -|-
-Makefile | Local Makefile to build update program apply.sh | Script to customize to apply the update to the device main.c | Main program for the updater update.c | Update library source update.h | Update library header
+Makefile | Local Makefile to build update program. apply.sh | Script to apply the update to the device.
+Customize as you need. main.c | Main program for the updater. updater.c | Update library source. updater.h | Update library header.